Scholarships

 ASSUR Foundation Scholarship Program

-In partnership with PHSU, this scholarship is available to first-year BSN students enrolled in at least 12 semester credits with a minimum GPA of 3.00.
+In partnership with PHSU, this scholarship is available to first-year BSN students in San Juan and Ponce enrolled in at least 12 semester credits with a minimum GPA of 3.00.
 Applicants must demonstrate financial need through FAFSA and submit a statement of intent to practice nursing in Puerto Rico upon graduation.
 Recipients must maintain a 3.00 GPA and demonstrate continued financial need to remain eligible.
 ASSUR offers full-tuition scholarships to three BSN students annually.
 For more details, contact the Admissions Office.

 Top Educational Option Relocation Scholarship

-This scholarship provides up to $1,500 to assist with relocation expenses for up to 20 new non-resident students who enroll early and meet all admissions requirements.
+This scholarship provides up to $1,500 to assist with relocation expenses for up to 50 new non-resident (Puerto Rico) students who enroll early and meet all admissions requirements.
 Awards are based on fund availability.
 The Admissions Office will identify the eligible candidates to receive the award, no application necessary.

 Deans Achievement Award